 Give Me Five!

-Students learn about the five food groups and what state-grown foods fit into each group.
-This lesson makes a local connection to good nutrition and a healthy lifestyle.
+Students examine the five food groups and what state-grown foods fit into each group by making a local connection to good nutrition and a healthy lifestyle.

 Essential File (map, chart, picture, or document)

 commodity: a primary agricultural product that can be bought and sold